pholcomb91/ReadMe-generator/Develop/README.md

 ## Description

-My motivation for building this is Overcoming the frustration of producing a unique and professional readme.md at the end of a long project
+My motivation for building this is Overcoming the frustration of producing a unique and professional readme.

-I built this in order to speedup and distinguish each project.
+I built this in order to speed up and distinguish every project.

-This solves the problem of fatigue at the end of every project.
+This solves fatigue at the end of every build.

 This stands out because of its emphasis on continued learning.